 The Director General is responsible for managing the activities of the supervisor and taking decisions other than those falling within the competence of the Board.
 The Director General is assisted by an advisory management group, consisting of the heads of department and other employees appointed by the Director General.

-The organisation of the Financial Supervisory Authority consists of four departments: Institutional Supervision, Prudential Supervision, Market Supervision and Conduct of Business, Banking Supervision, Financial Analysis and Operational Risks and Insurance Supervision.
+The organisation of the Financial Supervisory Authority consists of three departments: Institutional Supervision, Prudential Supervision, Supervision of Markets and Conduct of Business, Banking Supervision, Financial Analysis and Operational Risks and Insurance Supervision.
 The departments break own into 3-5 divisions.
-As well as departments, there are three units reporting directly to the Director General, ie Administration, General Secretariat and Communication.
+As well as departments, there is one unit reporting directly to the Director General, Director General’s Staff.

 The responsibilities of FIN-FSA and its Board are governed by law.
 The Board oversees supervisory activities by deciding overall strategy, setting operational objectives and directing and supervising achievement of the objectives and compliance with the strategy.
 The Board discusses the budget of FIN-FSA and submits it to the Board of the Bank of Finland for confirmation.
 Among other things, the Board also approves the regulations issued by FIN-FSA and decides on penalty payments and other administrative sanctions.
 Once a year, the Board supplies the Parliamentary Supervisory Council with a report on the operational objectives of FIN-FSA and their achievement.